-ONE YEAR GOALS THROUGH JUNE 30, 2026 GOAL 4 HIGH PERFORMANCE ORGANIZATION Staff is actively processing Housing element updates Ongoing Varies; to be completed in Housing Element cycle period Community Development This potential issue is much less of an issue for Sebastopol than other County jurisdictions but we are being proactive about remaining in compliance with our Housing Element program.
-Housing Element Implementation/Association of Bay Area Government (ABAG) Priority Development Grant ACTION PLAN Status Timeline Department Responsible Additional Notes Staff is actively processing Housing element updates; Planning Commission appointed a subcommittee to review required HE updated on 4.22.25; Emi solicited Napa/Sonoma Collaborative staff to offer free staff assistance to move project forward. ed a Ongoing Varies; to be completed in Housing Element cycle period Community Development This potential issue is much less of an issue for Sebastopol than other County jurisdictions but we are being proactive about remaining in compliance with our Housing Element program.
+ONE YEAR GOA ONE YEAR GOALS THROUGH JUNE 30, 2026 GOAL 4 H HIGH PERFORMANCE ORGANIZATION Staffisactively Staff is actively processing Housing element updates Ongoing Varies; to be completed in Housing Element cycle period Community Development This potential issue is much less of an issue for Sebastopol than other County jurisdictions but we are being proactive about remaining in compliance with our Housing Element program.
+5 Б Housing Element Implementation/Association of Bay Area Government (ABAG) Priority Development Grant ACTION PLAN Status Timeline Department Responsible Additional Notes Staff is actively I subcommittee t Collaborative st Staff is actively processing Housing element updates; Planning Commission appointed a subcommittee to review required HE updated on 4.22.25; Emi solicited Napa/Sonoma Collaborative staff to offer free staff assistance to move project forward.
+Ongoing Varies; to be completed in Housing Element cycle period Community Development This potential issue is much less of an issue for Sebastopol than other County jurisdictions but we are being proactive about remaining in compliance with our Housing Element program.
 City Attorney Mog has provided a memo for information on the Builder's Remedy /Partially Implements Housing Element Program; ABAG hiring consultant to start in September.
-6 Evaluate Replacement of SMART Gov permitting system ACTION PLAN Status Timeline Department Responsible Additional Notes Community Development/Building/Ad min Services/Public Works Our current system is difficult to work with, contributes to inefficient processes, slows the review of projects.
-7 Replace CIP Software Action Plan Status Timeline Department Responsible Agenda Item Additional Notes Public Works/Admin Services CIP budget uses two software packages (Breeze and Springbrook) that do not communicate with each other.
+6 F Evaluate Replacement of SMART Gov permitting system ACTION PLAN Status Timeline Department Responsible Additional Notes Community Development/Building/Ad min Services/Public Works Our current system is difficult to work with, contributes to inefficient processes, slows the review of projects.
+7 R Replace CIP Software ACTION PLAN Status Timeline Department Responsible Agenda Item Additional Notes Public Works/Admin Services CIP budget uses two software packages (Breeze and Springbrook) that do not communicate with each other.
 Identify a single CIP budget preparation and project budget tracking software so that the communication process is mechanized and not performed manually.